gavinln/airflow-local/README.md

     load_examples = False
     ```

-3. Start the scheduler by running the following
+3. Start the webserver & scheduler by running the following

     ```
-    airflow scheduler
+    tmuxp load /vagrant/scripts/tmux-webserver-scheduler.yaml
     ```

 ### Setup Airflow in Pseudo-distributed mode using Local Executor